AI-Dojo-Public/cyst-models-dojo-cryton/README.md

-This repository contains a namespace package CrytonProxy for use with CYST Core.
+This repository contains the `dojo` action namespace for use with CYST Core.

 CYST documentation can be found [here](https://muni.cz/go/cyst/).